josharian/kart/README.md

 Nothing to see here yet.

-// TODO: Tests, godoc, change TODOs to "MORE FUN"
+// TODO: Tests, godoc, change TODOs to "MORE FUN", go get instructions, other dev setup instructions